Shopify/slate/README.md

 ## SVG Icons

-Canvas uses SVG icons for easy maintainability and better front end performance.
+Slate uses SVG icons for easy maintainability and better front end performance.
 Place all of your SVG icons in `src/icons`, prefaced with the name `icon-`.
 E.g. `icon-arrow-down.svg`.

 __Make sure the `viewBox` attribute is case sensitive.__